charltonaustin/blog-entries/editing/prior-art.md

 This might seem surprising, but generally I think consistency is incredibly important in a codebase.
 So while at first glance a practice might not be the accepted best practice, you shouldn't change the codebase unless you can change everything over to the best practice.
 Recently an employee that was working on a part of the codebase argued that there were sections that weren't following best practices.
-In particular the infrastructure code was centralized in one place rather than spread living close to the code in modules.
+In particular the infrastructure code was centralized in one place rather than spread throughout the code in modules.
 He changed the newest codebase to test out the theory.
 Up to this point I was completely on board with his decisions.
 You see a practice that doesn't match with best practices, you have a an idea on how to fix it, and you try it out.